marks530/first_milestone/README.md

 ## Bugs
 I used Balsamiq to create my wireframes and found it very versatile.
 I wanted show the wireframes in the Readme file and I thought it would be a good idea to save the file as a pdf as it was offered as an export to PDF option and all the pages could be in a single file.
 However this did not work out.
 It didn't work for multiple pages and neither for a single page.
 For some reason the pdf file extension did not work with the Github url for the file.
 I had to save all the pages individually as jpegs and add each one separately to the Readme file

 A second problem I encountered was an unwanted element appearing on the home page and the service page.
 It was a tiny square element appearing to the side of the hero image on both pages.
 In Chrome Developer Tools the element was highlighted as li:: marker.
-I was unable to find a resolution for this issue.
-Perhaps it is a misplaced comma or something like that
+The solution was to add an inline style to the list item which I found at [codegrepper.com](https://www.codegrepper.com/search.php?q=remove%20list%20markers%20from%20a%20html%20list)
+Instead of just <li> add <li style="list-style-type: none;"> to fix.

 As I was testing the webpages in different browsers I noticed the Font Awesome icons on the contact us page had stopped displaying
 This happened just as I was finalising the project.
 I also noticed a red warning in Chrome Dev Tools